 Machine Learning with Python and Scikit

-It is fascinating how fast you can build a text analyzer with Python and scikit.
-There are many tutorials and examples to be found.
-A common approach is to first build numerical representations of the text, so that then you can apply standard statistical (or machine learning) techniques.
-Basically you put in text examples to train your system and then you use data that you did not use before to apply your model and see the result.
-But then, I also wanted to know also how the intermediate data looks like.
-Therefore, I built a little example that writes the internal data into an Excel file to better visualize and understand how the feature extraction and the cluster building looks like.
+It is fascinating how fast one can build a text analyzer with Python and Scikit.
+Tutorials and examples on this abound.
+A common approach is to first build numerical representations of the text and then apply standard statistical (or machine learning) techniques.
+Basically, one inputs text examples to train the system; and then one uses previously unused data to apply the model and check the results.
+But I also wanted to know also how the intermediate data looks like.
+To this effect, I built a little example that writes the internal data into an Excel file to better visualize and understand how the feature extraction and the cluster building looks like.

 Here, we will use the tf-idf algorithm for feature extraction, check this tutorial, for example.
 In a second step we will use unsupervised learning to identify clusters in the feature map.
 For that, we use the KMeans++ algorithm from the Machine Learning module scikit.
 This allows us also to classify new text, i.e. identify to which cluster it belongs.